 Professor Dame Sally Davies

-Professor Dame Sally Davies is the Chief Medical Officer for England and the first woman to fill this post.
-She is a haematologist with specialist research interest in sickle cell disease, but in her advisory post she guides government decisions on diverse subjects such as superbugs, drug trials and obesity.
-She is also number six on the Woman’s Hour Power List.
+Sally Davies is the Chief Medical Officer for England and the first woman to fill this post.
+She is a haematologist with specialist research interest in sickle cell disease.
+But in her advisory post she guides government decisions on diverse subjects such as superbugs, drug trials and obesity.

 She developed the National Institute for Health Research in 2006 with a budget of £1 billion.
 She is an Emeritus Professor at Imperial College.

 “It was brutalising” Professor Dame Sally Davies, the Chief Medical Officer for England on her early days as a doctor.

 Professor Dame Sally Davies,Chief Medical Officer for England on her early days as doctor